UQComputingSociety/constitution/constitution.md

-# Schedule Fourteen - The Constitution of the University of Queensland Computing Society
+# The Constitution
+## University of Queensland Computing Society

-**Constitution - Affiliated Bodies**

-**Version 1.3**

-**13 October 2016**
+## 8th of October 2018

-## 1 Name
+### 1 Preliminaries
 1.1 The Society shall be called “University of Queensland Computing Society”, hereafter referred to as “the Society”
 1.2 The Society shall be an associated body of the University of Queensland Union in the category of General Society.

 ## 2 Aims and Objectives